P R O J E C T S

 Armlab: 5 DOF Robotic Arm for Block Manipulation

-University of Michigan: Robotic Systems Laboratory
+University of Michigan: Robotic Systems Laboratory Project

 The final goal of this project was to implement various software subsystems for the RX200 robotic manipulator to execute simple motion tasks such as stacking, classifying, and lining up colored wooden cube blocks.
 I worked on the robot control system for manipulation.
 I co-implemented forward kinematics, inverse kinematics, and simple motion planning algorithms for various tasks through the state machine.
 The forward kinematics method was based on a Denavit-Hartenberg (DH) table and using the DH parameters to calculate the transformation matrix representing the pose of the desired links.
 The inverse kinematics method was a geometric method that included defining equations for each of the five joint angles and enumerating the possible joint angle configurations in the N-by-5 configuration space.
 The motion tasks were implemented in a state machine by defining a path plan for each task and leveraging methods from the kinematics and computer vision components of Armlab.